The Short Answer

 Redirects Breaking Previews

-Some platforms won't follow redirects on image URLs.
-If your og:image URL returns a 301 or 302 instead of the actual image, the preview is blank.
-Serve the image directly with a 200 response.
+Some platforms refuse to follow redirects on image URLs.
+If your og:image returns a 301 or 302 instead of the actual bytes, you get a blank preview.
+Serve the image directly — 200 response, no redirect.

 Mixed Content (HTTP/HTTPS)

 Use https://.
 Always.
-Some platforms silently drop HTTP image URLs without any error message — annoying to debug if you don't know to look for it.
+Some platforms silently drop HTTP image URLs — no error message, no warning.
+Just a blank preview.
+Annoying to debug if you don't know to look for it.

 Debugging Checklist

-Work through these in order.
-Most issues get caught in the first three steps:
+Go through these in order.
+Most problems show up in the first four:

 - View page source — is the